Consistency, breakdown robustness, and algorithms for robust improper maximum likelihood clustering: Basic definitions

+Occasionally, later, the notation $\|\theta\|$ will refer to the Euclidean norm of a vector pieced together from all the parameters collected in $\theta$, in which all covariance matrices are interpreted as subvectors of all the matrix entries.

 Although \eqref{eq_cov_constraint} ensures the boundedness of the likelihood in standard mixture models and TCLUST, for RIMLE this is not enough.
-Points not fitted by any of the Gaussian components can still be fitted by the improper uniform component.
+The Gaussian components could degenerate on a few points and all other points could be fitted by the improper uniform component.
 Therefore we impose an additional constraint:

 for fixed $0< \pimax < 1$.
 The quantity $ n^{-1} \sum_{i=1}^n \tau_0(x_i,\theta)$ can be interpreted as the estimated proportion of noise points.
-Choosing $\pimax =\frac{1}{2}$, say, just implements a familiar condition in robust statictics that at most half of the data should be classified as ``outliers/noise''.
-Overall, the parameter space for RIMLE is
+This constraint depends on the dataset.
+Unfortunately the similar looking constraint $\pi_0\leq\pimax$ independent of the data will not do, because this could not stop more than a portion of $\pi_0$ points to be fitted by the improper uniform component.

+There is therefore a constrained effective parameter space for RIMLE estimation depending on the dataset:

+Analogously, existence and consistency of the RIMLE functional can only be showed on a parameter subset of $\tilde{\Theta}$ that depends on the underlying distribution and enforces that enough probability mass is fitted by Gaussian components rather than the improper uniform: